 - 2019 - Sex Please, We're Sixty! a farce.
 In December, the family show Sleeping Beauty, the panto (our first!)

 - 2020 - In December - our first virtual comedy play - HO, HO, HO!
 The North Pole Chronicles (the spring show, Hilda's Yard, was cancelled due to Covid)

 - 2021 - In the spring, You're Virtually Driving Me Crazy! our second virtual show.
-In December, live, a family show, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church
+In December, live, a live family show, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church